BYUI451/docker_modifying/README.md

 ADD <src> <dest>
 ```

-### Dockerfile in use
+## Dockerfile in use

 As an example, this [Dockerfile](/Dockerfile) will give a simple example of a file that can be made into an image, then into a container.
 This example is so simple that it might seem unhelpful, but it contains the basic commands needed to build the image and make it into a container.
 I worked off of [this example](https://www.codingforentrepreneurs.com/blog/simple-docker) and condensed it to help with understanding.

 This example of a Dockerfile contains the important parts to make the image and container run.
-To summarise:
+To summarize:

 ```docker
 FROM     # a base image